 Now-a-days, we use different instruments like electronic clocks, digital clocks, quartz clocks etc to measure time.
 A few decades ago people used pendulum clocks that have now become rare.

 Do you know:

 Like minutes and hours, week, fortnight, month, season, ayanam are also units for measuring time.
-Sun dial, sand clock, water clock etc are used primitively to measure the time.
+Sand clock, water clock, sun dial etc. were used earlier instruments for estimating time.

 Measurement of time using stop clock